-The Department of Transitional Assistance (DTA) is issuing emergency SNAP (food stamp) supplements to many SNAP households to help buy food during the pandemic crisis.
+The Department of Transitional Assistance (DTA) is now issuing extra emergency SNAP (food stamp) supplements to ALL SNAP households to help buy food during the pandemic crisis.
 Congress approved special SNAP supplement benefits in response to the COVID-19 pandemic.

 Will I get extra SNAP benefits?

 Yes!
 All households will get extra SNAP.
 Your total SNAP benefits will be at least the maximum benefit amount for your household.
 Many people with very low income or high expenses will get even more (up to $95 more than the max)!

 |Supplement||$95 plus up for households with regular SNAP at the max|

 |Family A gets $200/mo in SNAP for one adult and 2 kids.
 This family will get a SNAP supplement of $416 -boosting SNAP to $616(max for 3).||Family B gets $616/mo in SNAP for one adult and 2 kids.
 This family will get an additional $95 of SNAP for a total of $711.|

 |Individual A gets $19/mo in SNAP.
 This individual will get a supplement of $215 – boosting SNAP to $234 (max for 1).||Individual B gets $234/mo in SNAP.
 This individual will get an extra $95 for a total of $329.|